gemc/sci-g/examples/sqlite_db/README.md

 ### Notes

-- Both TEXT and SQLITE databases are created when running `sqlite_db.py`.
-  The database source for gemc can be selected in the jcard by setting the `factory` entry to either:
+- The database source for gemc can be selected in the jcard by setting the `factory` entry to either:
   - `TEXT`
   - `SQLITE`